davidjbeveridge/davidjbeveridge.github.com/source/portfolio/index.markdown

 mutliple stages of growth as a company, and have watched their team flourish.

-In addition to the process-oriented work I do with them, I have also provided technical advise, including an on-site training day (Sept.
+In addition to the process-oriented work I do with them, I have also provided technical advice, including an on-site training day (Sept.
 2015) on Test-driven JavaScript ([slides][tdd-in-js]) with React ([tdd-react]) and Backbone ([tdd-backbone]).